Foundation Diet and Health

 This page was translated through Google Translator

-Tomatillo (mountain eggplant), raw
+Tomatillo (mountain eggplant), raw, organic?

 Raw tomatillo (mountain eggplant, organic?) has a sour, fruity taste.
 It goes well with chili and is used in Mexican folk medicine.